 Job related training services can help Alaskans to qualify and obtain high-demand jobs that lead to economic self-sufficiency.
 Training services are available to eligible youth, adults, and dislocated workers through the Alaska Job Center Network (AJCN) and selected training providers and partners across the state.

-Funding assistance for these training services is primarily available through the Workforce Investment Act (WIA) , the State Training Employment Program (STEP), the Trade Assistance Act (TAA) and the High Growth Job Training Initiative (HGJTI).
+Funding assistance for these training services is primarily available through the Workforce Innovation and Opportunity Act (WIOA), the State Training Employment Program (STEP), and the Trade Assistance Act (TAA).
 Sometimes these funds may be leveraged with federal Pell grants and or the Alaska State Student Loan program.
 Other funding available for Alaska Natives and Native Americans may be obtained for training through one of the recognized tribal organizations around the state.
 Finally, job training resources are available for a limited number of residents of select rural locations through the Denali Training Fund with the Denali Commission.

 Training is available either through selected and designated training grantees, or most prevalent within the AJCN, through an Individual Training Account (ITA) developed in partnership with professional job center staff.
 Through this approach, after receiving core services, and an individualized assessment; an ITA allows customers to choose appropriate training programs through an Eligible Training Provider (ETP) list.
 The ETP list helps ensure consumer protection and performance standards for training services.
 Program description, program length, cost and provider contact information is all available online at: